 Our verdict

-For most users who need a reliable, fast, privacy-safe text utility without account creation, Virtual Text Tools is the strongest all-in-one option — covering 11 tools in a single platform with all processing done locally in the browser.
+For most users who need a reliable, fast, privacy-safe text utility without account creation, Virtual Text Tools is the strongest all-in-one option — covering 17 tools — including a find and replace tool, a Base64 encoder, a JSON formatter, a cryptographically secure password generator with site presets, a privacy-first HEIC to PNG converter, and an image compressor — all processed locally in the browser.
 It is free with no usage limits.

 For word counting specifically, WordCounter.net is worth bookmarking for its reading time estimates.
 For visual QR code customization, QRCode Monkey offers more design options.
 For heavy-duty file format conversion, CloudConvert is the most powerful option.
 For bulk text manipulation, TextMechanic.com has a long-standing reputation.